FirelyTeam/firely-docs/vonk/facade/enablechange_1.rst

 ^^^^^^^^^^^^^^^^^^^
 Deleting a resource from the collection is done by first looking up the corresponding resource, and then removing it from the collection.
-Note that in the database used for this exercise cannot process the deletion of the Patient when there are still related Observations in the BloodPressure table, so we need to remove them as well.
+Note that in the database used for this exercise cannot process the deletion of the Patient when there are still related Observations in the BloodPressure table, so we need to remove them as well or choose to throw an error.

 #.
 First, create a switch on resource type in the main ``Delete`` method again.
 #.
 Implement the ``DeletePatient``::